 4. Porters Creek

-This trail is possibly the best hike during wintertime if you love frozen views.
+This trail is possibly the best of the winter hikes in the Smokies if you love frozen views.
 Porters Creek is about 4 miles roundtrip if you hike to Fern Branch Falls and back.
 Fern Branch Falls is a beautiful sight during the winter months when it reaches its frozen state.
 This hike is ideal in the winter because of its low elevation, whereas hikes with higher elevation are more difficult to accomplish in the snow.
 Visitors to the area can also appreciate some historic sites along the trail and get a glimpse into history of the Smoky Mountain area.

 If you’re looking forward to the best winter hikes in the Smokies, you’ll love these four trails.
 All of them offer spectacular winter views, and if you’re lucky, you’ll have the opportunity to see the picture-perfect scene of snow-covered mountains.
 Check out all our cozy cabins available at Greenbrier Campground that will be perfect to return to after a chilly day of hiking in the Smoky Mountains.